 That's where the Building Inspector (and you) come in.
-This app is the latest in a series of public-facing tools designed by The Library to extract, correct and analyze data from historical maps.
-We're training computers to do the heavy lifting, and then distributing the remaining quality control tasks to smart, motivated citizens.
+This app is the latest in a series of public-facing tools designed by The New York Public Library Labs to extract, correct and analyze data from historical maps.
+We're training computers to do the heavy lifting, and then distributing the remaining quality control tasks to smart, conscientious citizens like you.
 The goal?
 To produce a comprehensive directory of old New York (or, as we like to think of it, a time machine).

 With that information organized and searchable, we can ask new kinds of questions about history.
 It will allow our interfaces to drop pins accurately on digital maps when you search for a forgotten place.
-It will allow you to explore a city's past on foot with your mobile device, 'checking in' to ghostly establishments (Empire State Building, meet Waldorf-Astoria Hotel).
+It will allow you to explore a city's past on foot with your mobile device, 'checking in' to ghostly establishments.
 And it will allow us to link other historical documents to those places: archival records, old newspapers, business directories, photographs, restaurant menus, theater playbills etc., opening up new ways to research, learn, and discover the past.

 How Your Contributions Help